Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Task 2: Send Three Floats

 The `SEND_THREE_FLOATS` command was used to send three float values from the computer to the Artemis.
 These values were printed to the serial monitor.

-The code shown below extracts three float values from the received command string using RobotCommand:get_next_value().
-Each value is stored in a separate variable.

 ```cpp
 case SEND_THREE_FLOATS: